Summary

 Early life and education

-Waltz was born in Boynton Beach, Florida, and grew up in Jacksonville.[5]
-He earned a Bachelor of Arts degree in international studies from the Virginia Military Institute and was commissioned as a Second Lieutenant in the U.S. Army.[6][7]
+Waltz was born on January 31, 1974 in Boynton Beach, Florida, and grew up in Jacksonville.[1][2]
+He earned a Bachelor of Arts degree in international studies from the Virginia Military Institute and was commissioned as a second lieutenant in the U.S. Army.[3][4]

 Career

 Waltz represents Florida’s 6th congressional district, which is on the eastern Florida coast and stretches from Jacksonville’s southern suburbs to New Smyrna Beach.
 It includes the city of Daytona Beach.
-Waltz is a combat-decorated Green Beret still serving as a colonel in the U.S. Army National Guard,[3] and a former White House and Pentagon policy advisor.
-He is the first Green Beret to be elected to Congress.
+Waltz is a combat-decorated Green Beret still serving as a colonel in the U.S. Army National Guard,[5] a former White House and Pentagon policy advisor and counterterrorism advisor to Vice President Dick Cheney.[6]
+He is the first Green Beret to be elected to Congress.[7]

 In 2010, Waltz helped found the analytics and training company Metis Solutions.
 It was bought in November 2020 by Pacific Architects and Engineers for $92 million.[11]